 Broad Scope of "Recommendation"

-The term "investment strategy involving a security or securities" under Rule 2111 is interpreted broadly.
+The term "investment strategy involving a security or securities" under the suitability rule is interpreted broadly.
 It includes explicit recommendations to:

 - Buy a security or securities